On the images below the first three time phases are expressed in the forms of three

 It gives time a different, relative value, while the constant time is not affected.

-Night (not darkness) can appear only because of the density of matter, when
+Night (not darkness) can appear only because of the density of matter, the energy

 opposite masses on the rise, creating the longest possible cycle of Night which

-value of Absolute Zero, yet it attracts to itself all the observable reality.
+value equals to Absolute Zero, i.e. plus z kg minus z kg = zero - that attracts to itself all the observable reality.

 There are many smaller day-night cycles within (the evolution of) the Night.

 The Earth has it's own day-night cycle, but only as long as it is close enough